Kgopolang/CMPG-323-Overview---34343962/README.md

-## Gitinore file usage
+## .Gitinore file usage

-how many repositories will be used to separate submissions
+The gitinore file will be used

-## Credentials storage
+## storage of credentials and sensitive information
 Personal credentials will not be displayed on github as this is a collaborative envirnment and personal information should not be shared with the collaborators in my projects.
+I will use git-credential-store to keep all my passwords.
+And nomally files like passwords and API keys (credentials) can be always be stored in the .gitignore.

+<br />For further Security of my Github account:
 Disabling forking will be of great benefit as i would not want other people making changes or taking some of my work.
 Usage of Github teams and two-factor authentication will be handy.